kunle12/lurawi/lurawi/custom/README.md

         pass
 ```

-You can implement a `fini` method for cleaning up any additional resources after the cusom finishes its execution.
+You can implement a `fini` method for cleaning up any additional resources after the custom finishes its execution.

 ## Usage